Dewas Tekri: Story of Two Sister

 According to beliefs, both forms of the Mother Goddess are present in an awakened state on this hill.
 Tulja Bhavani and Maa Chamunda are believed to be sisters, with Tulja Bhavani being the elder sister and Chamunda Devi the younger.
 They used to reside together on this hill but had a disagreement, causing them to turn away from each other.
 Angered, they began to leave their place.
 Tulja Bhavani started disappearing into the Paatal Lok (underworld), while Chamunda Devi started descending the hill.

 Lord Hanuman and Bhairav Baba intervened, requesting the goddesses to calm down and stay.
 However, by this time, part of Tulja Bhavani's body had already sunk into the underworld.
 She remained in the same position on the hill, while Chamunda Devi, who was descending, stopped at her current position.
 This is why Tulja Bhavani faces south and Chamunda faces north.
 Pilgrims visiting the Tekri perform Parikrama, starting with Tulja Bhavani and concluding with a darshan of Goddess Chamunda.

 This is also the reason why Goddess Tulja Bhavani is referred to as Badi Mata (the elder mother) and Goddess Chamunda as Chhoti Mata (the younger mother).

 Cave to Ujjain

 It is said that there has been a tunnel built connecting Mata Tekri of Dewas to Ujjain.
 This tunnel is 45 kilometers long and was used as a secret passage by King Bharthari.
 It leads from Dewas to Bharthari Cave in Ujjain, through which the king would travel to seek blessings from Mata.

 Festivals

-The main festivals celebrated here are Navaratri.
 During both Chaitra/Vasantik and Ashvin/Shardiya Navaratri, lakhs of pilgrims visit Tekri to seek the blessings of Mata.
 People visit Dewas Tekri from far away to make wishes.
 Some people pray that if their wishes are granted, they visit Tekri by climbing to the Mata temple on their knees or by performing full bowing (dandwat pranam) all the way up to the temple.